Jeju uprising

-The Jeju uprising was notable for its extreme violence; between 14,000 and 30,000 people (10 percent of Jeju's population) were killed, and 40,000 fled to Japan.
-Atrocities and war crimes were committed by both sides, but historians have noted that the methods used by the South Korean government to suppress protesters and rebels were especially cruel, with violence against civilians by pro-government forces contributing to the Yeosu-Suncheon rebellion in South Jeolla during the conflict.
+The Jeju uprising and its repression were notable for its extreme violence; between 14,000 and 30,000 people (10 percent of Jeju's population) were killed, and 40,000 fled to Japan.
+Other estimates reach as high as 80,000 dead.
+Atrocities and war crimes were committed by both sides, but historians have noted that the methods used by the South Korean government to suppress protesters and rebels were especially cruel, with violence against civilians by pro-government forces giving rise to the Yeosu–Suncheon rebellion in South Jeolla Province during the conflict.
 Some historians and scholars, including military historian Allan R. Millett, regard the Jeju uprising as the true beginning of the Korean War.

-In 2006, almost 60 years after the Jeju uprising, the South Korean government apologized for its role in the killings and promised reparations.
-In 2019, the South Korean police and defense ministry apologized for the first time over the massacres.
+In October 2003, the National Committee for Investigation of the Truth about the Jeju April 3 Incident chaired by South Korean prime minister Goh Kun released a comprehensive report detailing the violence that occurred during the uprising, and South Korean president Roh Moo-hyun issued an official apology on behalf of the South Korean government.
+In 2019, the South Korean police and the defense ministry apologized for their involvement in the massacres during the Jeju uprising.

 Background

 Political situation in Korea

-After Imperial Japan surrendered to Allied forces on August 15, 1945, the 35-year Japanese occupation of Korea finally came to an end.
-Korea was subsequently divided at the 38th parallel north, with the Soviet Union assuming trusteeship north of the line and the United States south of the line.
+After Imperial Japan surrendered to Allied forces on August 15, 1945, the 35-year Japanese occupation of Korea ended.
+Korea was subsequently divided along the 38th parallel, with the Soviet Union overseeing the north and the United States the south.
 In September 1945, Lt.
-General John R. Hodge established a military government to administer the southern region, which included Jeju Island.
-In December 1945, U.S. representatives met with those from the Soviet Union and United Kingdom to work out joint trusteeship.
-Due to lack of consensus, however, the U.S. took the "Korean question" to the United Nations for further deliberation.
-On November 14, 1947, the United Nations General Assembly passed UN Resolution 112, calling for a general election on May 10, 1948, under UNTCOK supervision.
+General John R. Hodge established a military government to administer the southern region, including Jeju Island.
+In December 1945, representatives from the US, Soviet Union, and United Kingdom met to discuss a joint trusteeship.
+However, a lack of consensus led the US to bring the "Korean question" to the United Nations.
+On November 14, 1947, the United Nations General Assembly passed Resolution 112, calling for a general election in Korea on May 10, 1948, under the supervision of the United Nations Temporary Commission on Korea.

-Fearing it would lose influence over the northern half of Korea if it complied, the Soviet Union rejected the UN resolution and denied the UNTCOK access to northern Korea.
-UNTCOK nevertheless went through with the elections, albeit in the southern half of the country only.
-The Soviet Union responded to these elections in the south with an election of its own in the north on August 25, 1948.
+Fearing a loss of influence over northern Korea, the Soviet Union rejected the UN resolution and barred UNTCOK from entering the region.
+The UNTCOK nevertheless proceeded with the elections, albeit only in the southern half of the peninsula.
+In response, the Soviet Union organized its own elections in the north on August 25, 1948.